tanchihpin0517/structure-aware_infilling/README.md

 90 0 58 2 90 0 54 3 90 0 42 15 90 2 49 3 90 2 78 1 90 4 85 1 90 4 54 1 90 4 58 2 90 4 61 2 90 4 87 2 90 6 85 1 90 6 49 3 90 7 54 1 90 8 85 1 90 8 66 2 90 8 61 3 90 8 58 3 90 8 54 3 90 8 87 2 90 10 85 1 90 10 49 3 90 12 80 1 90 12 82 1 90 12 61 1 90 12 54 2 90 12 58 3 90 13 63 1 90 13 80 1 90 14 66 1 90 14 49 1 90 14 78 2 90 15 68 1 90 15 54 1
 // <--- snipped --->
 ```
+In this example, lines 2 & 3 are the first structure section.
+This section is considered as "no structural context" because it is marked with 'x'.
+The section contains only one bar which consists of a note with tempo = 90, position = 14 (14th sub-beat), pitch=66 and duration=2 (2 sub-beat long).

 Note that the length of the infilling results equals the length of the target section.
 If you want to generate 4 bars results, you can just provide 4 empty lines in the song file.